seantibor/pyencourage/docs/index.md

 ### Command line

-Run `pyencourage` at the command line to get a random joke:
+Run `pyencourage` at the command line to get a random encouragement:

 ```
 $ pyencourage